ga-dc/outcomes/roadmap/week11/UXDI/Week 11 UXDI - Outcomes to github (1).md

 ## Framing:

-The Portfolio Review is an opportunity for you to get first hand experience sharing your work and showing off everything you have worked so hard for with GA!
-We do not expect you to have a perfect portfolio at this time, however, remember that you will be meeting 1 on1 with people who could hire you!
+The Portfolio Review is an opportunity for you to get firsthand experience sharing your work and showing off everything you have worked so hard for with GA!
+We do not expect you to have a perfect portfolio at this time; however, remember that you will be meeting 1 on 1 with people who could hire you!
 Be prepared to discuss your work, your plans for completing any unfinished pieces, and most importantly your process.

 ## Format:

 The format will be speed dating style where you’ll have the chance to talk one-on-one with a leading UX designer.

 We’ll break the class in half and each half of the class will meet with the reviewers for 1 hour.
-Please be on time for your session and when you are not being reviewed please don’t be in the room.
+Please be on time for your session, and when you are not being reviewed please don’t be in the room.

 ## Happy Hour

-After the portfolio review we’ll have a happy hour with all reviewers and all students.
+After the portfolio review, we’ll have a happy hour with all reviewers and all students.
 This will give you a chance to talk with anyone you didn’t meet with or to have a more in-depth conversation with the people you did.
-Don’t be shy, they all want to hear from you!
+Don’t be shy; they all want to hear from you!

 ## Further Reading/ Resources: